canonical/snapd/_integration-tests/data/snaps/wrong-yaml/meta/readme.md

-Basic snap
+Wrong metadata snap

-A basic buildable snap
+A snap with an invalid meta/package.yaml